haveanicedey/web_test/README.md

 Thanks for taking interest in me.

 For this test, I used NodeJS for the backend.
 The node modules I used are express, cookie-parser and ejs.
-After you git clone this repo, you can run
+After you git clone this repo, navigate to the root directory and run the following on Terminal

 ```
 node app.js